 - It should also have access to Power Automate with a ‘Per User Plan’ at minimum.

-The Service Account is required for a number of reasons:
+This account is required for a number of reasons:

 - This account will serve as the owner of your Content Management Flows.
 Without this account, we would have to use a named user's account as the owner.
 If this named user had to leave your organization or move departments and lose access, the Management Flows will be decommissioned and disabled, which will cause the content refresh activities to stop.